-- o Attending all AS staff development events including, but not limited to: pre-fall orientation, pre-winter, pre-spring, and mid-quarter staff developments.
+- Attending all AS staff development events including, but not limited to: pre-fall orientation, pre-winter, and pre-spring staff developments.

-- o Being knowledgeable of the AS organization and its general operations.
+- Being knowledgeable of the AS organization and its general operations.

-- o Serving on search committees as designated by the AS Personnel Director.
+- Serving on search committees as designated by the AS Personnel Director.

-- o Working with the Administrative Coordinator to Develop and maintain a legacy document as required by the AS Employment Policy.
+- Working with the Administrative Coordinator to Develop and maintain a legacy document as required by the AS Personnel Policy.

 |AS Outdoor Center Responsibilities

-- o Devoting an average of 9 hours per week to the Associated Students and Outdoor Center.
+- Devoting an average of 9 hours per week to the Associated Students and Outdoor Center. \

-- o Providing availability for Outdoor Center promotions, events, and speaking engagements.
+- Providing availability for Outdoor Center promotions, events, and speaking engagements.

-- o Participate in training conducted by the Outdoor Center Program Coordinator.
+- Participate in training conducted by the Outdoor Center Program Coordinator.

-- o Recognizing the worth of the individual and the group in all activities.
+- Recognizing the worth of the individual and the group in all activities.

-- o Performing other duties as needed or assigned by the Viking Outdoor Recreation Administrative Staff
+- Performing other duties as needed or assigned by the Viking Outdoor Recreation Administrative Staff

 - Contacting and scheduling staff to work booked programs.